mui/mui-x/docs/data/data-grid/pagination/pagination.md

 You can configure the page size the user can choose from with the `pageSizeOptions` prop.

+It's possible to customize the options shown in the "Rows per page" select using the `pageSizeOptions` prop.
+You should either provide an array of:

+- **numbers**, each number will be used for the option's label and value.

+- **objects**, the `value` and `label` keys will be used respectively for the value and label of the option (useful for language strings such as 'All').

 {{"demo": "PageSizeCustomOptions.js", "bg": "inline"}}

 ### Automatic page size